eleadufresne/eleadufresne/README.md

-### Hello World!
+## Hello World!
 I'm Éléa 👋

-Problem-solver who loves everything related to cloud and edge computing.
-I live in the greater Seattle area and am a DevOps enthusiast with aspirations of becoming an SRE.
+I'm a problem-solver who loves everything related to cloud and edge computing.
+Just wrapped up my journey at McGill University with a degree in Computer Science and am a DevOps enthusiast with aspirations of becoming an SRE.

 ## 🛠 Toolbox